kintohub/kintohub-docs/docs/apidoc.md

 ---
-title: How to document your code to use KintoHub's documentation UI
+title: How to use KintoHub's Documentation UI
 ---

 To document your code you need to follow the [apidoc](http://apidocjs.com/) conventions